akrabat/rulesoflife/index.md

 ### Life

 * Don't deflect when receiving a compliment; say thank you.
-* It's okay the weekend off and do something that's nothing to do with work.
+* It's okay to take the weekend off and do something that's nothing to do with work.
 * Be aware of the value of time as it's _expensive_.